 "Harry?"
 I whisper looking at him, hoping for a response.
 Nothing.
 "Harry, if I can get a hold of a time-turner, and if I treat you better, will you live?"
 No response.

 "I don't know, I'm just thinking crazy thoughts right now.
 I don't know if it's because I'm hysterical from living or from dying."

 I sit with him for a few hours until the nurse comes in and to inform me that I have to leave.
 I squeeze his hand one last time, hoping that the heat I was feeling in his hand wasn't from my own body heat.
-Then I turn back to see her covering him with the sheet, and tears fall once again.
+Then I turn back to see her covering him with the sheet once again, and tears fall once again.
 "Bye, Harry," I whisper as I turn and leave.